 Montana: Wage per job

-Wage per job refers to the average annual wage or salary per job, in other words, all wage and salary payments divided by the number of jobs.
+Wage per job refers to the average annual wage or salary per job, in other words, total compensation divided by the number of filled jobs.
 Here, we provide information on the real wage per job, which means the data have been adjusted for inflation.

 · Take a Big Picture view of your county.